 Tracks Time for Specific Clients

-The right kind of automatic time-tracking application will give editors and producers the ability to automatically assign different tasks within the same platform to the correct client, helping them to stay organized and accurate.
+The right kind of automatic time tracking application will give editors and producers the ability to automatically assign different tasks within the same platform to the correct client, helping them to stay organized and accurate.
 Timing, for example, identifies which Final Cut Pro projects you have been working on, letting you assign them to different clients, for much faster categorization of your time.
+This makes Timing a great Final Cut Pro time tracking app.

 Generates Detailed Reporting